-PTAS-2340 - Clinical Internship 1 - (2.00 Credit hours)
+PTAS-2340 - Clinical Internship 1 - 2.00 credit hours

-Prerequisite: Admission into the Physical Therapist Assistant program, and PTAS-1140, PTAS-1150, PTAS-1160, PTAS-1170, and PTAS-1180
+Prerequisite: Admission into the Physical Therapist Assistant program, and PTAS-1140,

 (formerly PTA 234) Supervised clinical experience designed to provide the beginning level student with an opportunity to gain experience in various basic therapeutic practical skills and techniques.
 This course is graded on a pass/fail basis.
-Pass/fail grades are not included in GPA calculations.
-Students are required to pass this course in order to progress in the program.
+Students are required to pass this course to progress in the program.
 (24 contact hrs per week for the first 8 wks) Center Campus.
 Fall semester only.

-PTAS-2350 - Clinical Internship 2 - (2.00 Credit hours)
+PTAS-2350 - Clinical Internship 2 - 2.00 credit hours